-Hello and welcome.
-My name is Denise Rushing and I am passionate about transforming human structures and systems for a better world.
-I write about social and spiritual leadership, permaculture, storytelling and living the New Story.
+Hello and welcome to Growing Edge, a blog dedicated to transforming human structures and systems for a better world.
+We write about social and spiritual leadership, permaculture, storytelling and living the New Story.
 If you want to bring about community and cultural change, you have come to the right place.

 Get inspired.
 Stay inspired. #Resist